 Anna Gresty, Managing Director of TP Transcription Ltd in Denbigh, North Wales attended the course to get help with business growth and development.
 Anna said:

 “I found Help to Grow incredibly useful.
 It has made me think about the business, business growth and development, together with the future of the business.
 It has created lots of new possibilities and actions I am really looking forward to trying and implementing.”

 “It is really difficult as a business owner to get specialist guidance and advice on running and operating a business.
 My mentor has been an invaluable support, guiding me through the course and offering the chance to discuss my specific challenges.

 “The course gave me a really good grounding in all aspects of management, as well as creating pause for thought and allowing me to develop contacts in Wales.”

 Supporting Businesses at Cardiff Metropolitan University

-Help to Grow is just one part of the support that Cardiff Metropolitan University offers to local businesses, which includes a range of professional leadership and management courses, networking opportunities, research collaboration, Knowledge Transfer Partnerships, and opportunities to work with our students.
+Help to Grow is just one part of the support that Cardiff Metropolitan University offers to local businesses, which includes a range of professional leadership and management courses such as the 20Twenty Leadership Programme, networking opportunities, research collaboration, Knowledge Transfer Partnerships, and opportunities to work with our students.

 Professor Brooksbank added: “Delivering the programme in partnership with Bangor University, enabled businesses across Wales to come together to their share ideas and learn from one another.